avinaykalyanreddy/Leetcode-Solution/leetcode_136.md

 ```
 ## Explaination

 ##### NOTE -> As we see from the question except one element, remaining elements repeats twice.
-Above code won't work  if element repeats more than twice.
+Above code won't work  if element's are  repeats odd number of times.

  let us understand XOR(^) operator